 Berlin Alexanderplatz (1929) by Alfred Döblin

 The context behind Berlin Alexanderplatz, according to Döblin, was that there isn’t much difference between a criminal and an average person.
 The former usually is the latter, and the latter can become the former without very much variation in routine.
-And so Döblin gives us the story of Franz Biberkopf, an average man who is a criminal without ever making the conscious decision to be so.
+And so Döblin gives us the story of Franz Biberkopf, an average man who is a criminal without ever marking the conscious decision to be so.
 The novel begins with his release from prison after serving time for accidentally killing an ex-girlfriend in an argument.
 Instead of the moment making a new beginning for Franz, Döblin lets us know in the first paragraph that his life will continue down the same road: “Now the punishment begins.”

 Franz’s “punishment” is simply living in Berlin in 1928, which gives an average man like Franz ample opportunity to stumble into trouble, which he certainly does.
 Although he appears on the surface to have some direction–gaining a job selling far-right newspapers and shacking up with a new girl–he soon falls in with the wrong crowd, drinks too much, becomes the unwitting accomplice in a crime, and loses him arm when his criminal “friends” throw him from a get-away car.
 So begins the long, slow downfall, as he is forced to become a one-armed pimp, never escaping the life of crime into which he was born.